svn2github/ninjafirewall/trunk/readme.txt

 == Changelog ==

-= 1.6-RC1 =
+= 1.6 =
-* Improved the firewall engine to handle double-encoding used in query strings to perform advanced SQLi and XSS attempts.
+* Improved firewall engine to handle double-encoding used in query strings to perform advanced SQLi and XSS attempts.
 * Improved Base64-encoded injection detection.
 * Updated links and doc.
-* Removed green 'OK' icons (Overview page etc).
+* Removed green 'OK' icons from the Overview page.
+Only warning and error icons will be used.
+* Updated security rules.
 * [WP+ edition] Updated IPv4/IPv6 GeoIP databases.

 = 1.5 =